The Parable of the Talents

 What is a Talent in the Bible?

-A talent as used in this Parable is not referring to a natural aptitude or skill, but a measure of weight (before coins were made) or an amount of currency.
+A talent as used in this Parable is not referring to a natural aptitude or skill, but a measure of weight (before they made coins) or an amount of currency.
 (It is, however, the origin of how we use the word “talent” today.¹)

 Talents in the Bible